 How To Use The WordPress REST API Plugin

-An Application Programming Interface (API) is a type of software that enables two applications to work with each other by exchanging information.
+An Application Programming Interface (API) (sometimes called the WP JSON REST API) is a type of software that enables two applications to work with each other by exchanging information.
 There are several types of APIs you can use, including Representational State Transfer (REST) options.
 A REST API is basically software that enables two applications to exchange data using a specific set of constraints.

-In this article, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
+In this WordPress tutorial, we’ll break down how the WordPress REST API works, and help you get started with it from scratch.
 Let’s get to work!

 How the WordPress REST API Works

-In the past, you needed a plugin in order to access the WordPress REST API.
-However, since version 4.4, this API became a part of core.
+In the past, you needed a WordPress plugin in order to access the WordPress JSON REST API.
+However, since Version 4.4, this WordPress API became a part of the core software.
 As such, to use the REST API, you simply need to know how to interact with it, which boils down to using four different types of HTTP methods as part of your requests:

 - GET: With this method, you can fetch information from the server.

 - POST: This enables you to send information to the server in question.

 - PUT: With the put method, you can edit and update existing data.